-\shortonly{ \paragraph{Adversarial Inputs.} Controllers obtained via deep RL algorithms are vulnerable to \emph{adversarial inputs} (AIs): those that lead to a state in which the NC produces an unrecoverable action, even though the NC behaves safely on very similar inputs.
+Neural controllers obtained via deep RL algorithms are vulnerable to \emph{adversarial inputs}: those that lead to a state in which the NC produces an unrecoverable action, even though the NC behaves safely on very similar inputs.
 NSA provides a defense against these kinds of attacks.
 If the NC proposes a potentially unsafe action, the BC takes over in a timely manner, thereby guaranteeing the safety of the system.
-To demonstrate NSA's resilience to AIs, we use a gradient-based attack algorithm~\cite{pattanaik2017robust} to construct such inputs, and show that the DM switches control to the BC in time to ensure safety.
+To demonstrate NSA's resilience to adversarial inputs, we use a gradient-based attack algorithm~\cite[Algorithm 4]{pattanaik2017robust} to construct such inputs, and show that the DM switches control to the BC in time to ensure safety.

-Note that the gradient-based attack algorithm does not guarantee the successful generation of AIs every time it is executed.
+Note that this algorithm does not guarantee the successful generation of adversarial inputs every time it is executed.
 The success rate is inversely related to the quality of the training of the NC.